FAST-HEP/fast-carpenter/README.md

 ```
 or if you want to be able to edit code in this repo:
 ```
-git clone ssh://git@gitlab.cern.ch:7999/fast-hep/public/fast-carpenter.git
-cd fast-carpenter
-pip install --user -e .
+pip install --user -e git+https://gitlab.cern.ch/fast-hep/public/fast-carpenter.git#egg=fast_carpenter --src .
 ```
 Note that to use this repository and the main `fast_carpenter` command, you normally shouldn't need to be able to edit this codebase;
-in most instances the full analysis should be describable with just a config file, and in some cases custom, analysis-specific stages for instance to create more tricky variables.
+in most instances the full analysis should be describable with just a config file, and in some cases custom, analysis-specific stages to create more tricky variables for example.

+Also note that if you install this with pip, the main executable, `fast_carpenter`, will only be available everywhere if include the directory `~/.local/bin` in your `PATH` variable.

 ## Documentation
 ### Basic usage: